-Summertime energy prices can turn a trip to the mailbox into a hectic experience, but it is possible to take some of the sting out of summer power bills.
+Summertime energy prices can turn a trip to the mailbox into a hectic experience, but it is possible to take some of the stings out of summer power bills.
 The key is maintenance.

 Ready?
 Set … Save!

 1) Set your air conditioner to 78 or higher.
 An observable pointer, but also one of the most disregarded.
 Running your air conditioner at colder temperatures won’t cool down a room any faster than a more moderate setting, but it will force your system to work harder.
 Worse yet, it’s easy to forget to turn it back up.
 Stick with the warmest setting you can stand, and move on to other stay-cool ideas.

 2) Wear cool, loose clothing — even indoors.
 Shorts, absorbent fabrics, and loose-fitting clothes all work outdoors.
 They’ll work inside, too.
 It’s your space: dress for comfort.
 The cooler your clothing, the less you’ll need air conditioning.

 3) Indulge your taste for spicy food.
 There’s a reason Indian and Latin food is hot: it makes you sweat!
 If you have proper air circulation, sweating is an effective way to cool down.
 That sheen on your arms, face, and legs is pretty much odorless, by the way.
 Crank up the heat in your food, and you’ll feel cooler.
 It may also provide other health benefits, such as improved circulation and possible weight loss.